-Remains of two Indian soldiers who were killed in World War 1 buried in France
+Remains of two Indian soldiers who were killed in World War I buried in France

 The delegation will bring back soil from the graves of these soldiers as a symbolic gesture, PTI reported.

-The Garhwal Rifles, raised in 1887, an active role in both World War 1 and World War 2.
-Nearly 70,000 soldiers from the Indian subcontinent died in World War 1, reported AFP.
+The Garhwal Rifles, raised in 1887, an active role in both World War I and World War II.
+Nearly 70,000 soldiers from the Indian subcontinent died in World War I, reported AFP.